 The priority indicator for primary care is the percentage of patients booked within 14 days of requiring an appointment (target of 85%).
 The other metrics in the annual operating plan for primary care are an increase in the delivery of primary care appointments and recovery of the provision of dental care appointments to pre-covid levels.
-Performance against the priority indicator (14-day booking) was 88.1% against the 85% target in June.
-The report describes variance in delivery across the system (84.1%-95.2%) and the performance trend is demonstrating special cause variation of an improving nature.
-This is also the case for delivery of increased primary care appointments; although increase in dental provision is showing no significant change.
-These indicators will be monitored for the potential impact of the GP collective action.
+Performance against the priority indicator (14-day booking) was 87.6% against the 85% target in January.
+The report describes variance in delivery across the system (83.8%-93.3%) and the performance trend is demonstrating special cause variation of an improving nature.
+This is also the case for the delivery of increased primary care appointments which also achieved performance above plan in January.
+Planned increase in dental provision is showing no significant change.
+These indicators continue to be monitored for the potential impact of the GP collective action.